Mindula-Dilthushan/nodejs-using-postgreSQL/README.md

 > npm i
 ```

-3. Now run the project inside the `api` folder with the following command:
+3. Now run the project inside the `server` folder with the following command:

 ```bash
 > npm run dev